hktonylee/ibkr-canada-rates/README.md

 # ibkr-canada-rates

-This repository contains the daily IBKR Canada interest and margin rates, with the latest snapshots available in [`data/2025/12/02/ibkr-canada-interest-rates.csv`](data/2025/12/02/ibkr-canada-interest-rates.csv) and [`data/2025/12/02/ibkr-canada-margin-rates.csv`](data/2025/12/02/ibkr-canada-margin-rates.csv).
+This repository contains the daily IBKR Canada and US interest and margin rates, with the latest snapshots available in Canada: [`data/2025/12/02/ibkr-canada-interest-rates.csv`](data/2025/12/02/ibkr-canada-interest-rates.csv) and [`data/2025/12/02/ibkr-canada-margin-rates.csv`](data/2025/12/02/ibkr-canada-margin-rates.csv).

 The data is updated daily at 6AM EST.